-In batch mode gsc takes a set of file names (with either no extension, or a '.c' extension, or some other extension) on the command line and compiles each Scheme file into a C file.
+In batch mode gsc takes a set of file names (with either no extension, or a C file extension, or some other extension) on the command line and compiles each Scheme file into a C file.
+The recognized C file extensions are '.c', '.C', '.cc', '.cp', '.cpp', '.CPP', '.cxx', '.c++', '.m', '.M', and '.mm'.
 The extension can be omitted from file when the Scheme file has a '.scm' or '.six' extension.
-When the extension of the Scheme file is '.six' the content of the file will be parsed using the Scheme infix syntax extension (see Section 18.12 [Scheme infix syntax extension], page 188).
+When the extension of the Scheme file is '.six' the content of the file will be parsed using the Scheme infix syntax extension (see Section 18.12 [Scheme infix syntax extension], page 192).
 Otherwise, gsc will parse the Scheme file using the normal Scheme prefix syntax.
-Files with a '.c' extension must have been previously produced by gsc, with the '-c' option, and are used by Gambit's linker.
+Files with a C file extension must have been previously produced by gsc, with the '-c' option, and are used by Gambit's linker.